Program Schedule and Didactic Offerings

 We have additional cadaver dissection courses throughout each year.
 Generally there are about 4 total courses a year, including the t-bone course.
 Areas of focus include trauma, sinus, microvascular, etc.

-Resident Research Day happens in June every year.
+We celebrate Resident Research Day in June every year, reviewing examples of our trainees' ground-breaking work accomplished that year.
 Each resident from PGY-2 to -5 gives a 15 mins presentation on a research project they have worked on that year.
+Our PGY-1 residents present a case report or plans for their upcoming research.
 A new project is required each year.
-Awards are given each year, and a guest speaker also attends & presents.
+Awards are given each year, and an honored guest speaker from another institution also attends & presents.